-Happy 1439 Hijri!
-Wishing you prosperity, health and happiness in the new Islamic year.
-Do your children have trouble remembering the Islamic Hijri Calendar?
 I have taught my children to remember the Hijri dates through fun and games.
-I am sharing them today and hope that you will find them useful.
+I am sharing them today with hope that you will find them useful.

 Fast forward to now, I have three kids aged 9, 5 and 3 years old.
-My 3 year old doesn’t know the months or the date (she rarely asks me except to repeat her elder sisiter!) but my 5 year old is quite aware.
-Here are a few things that have helped us that I hope will help you too:
+My 3 year old doesn’t know the months or the date (she rarely asks me except to repeat her elder sister!) but my 5 year old is quite aware.
+I started teaching my elder two to memorize the Arabic months when they were four years old.
+They remembered very easily.
+Here are a few things that have helped us.
+I hope this will help you too:

 - We talk about the phases of the moon.
 Kids love the moon!
 They love looking at it, drawing it in the Art books and they love to even sing songs about it.
 Every time my children look at the moon they describe it to us.
 It is a bit of a obsession with my three year old actually.
 Hehe.
 It started with a fun remark from my eldest that ‘the moon follows us around’.
 He told the 5 years old when she was just a toddler.
 Since we travel with little kids very often and most often it is a road trip, she got into the habit of checking the moon when we drove at night.
 The good thing was she’d fall asleep looking for it. 😀 But the best part was that she was ‘describing’ the moon and from that very early age onwards, she learnt that the moon changed it’s shape.
 The kids shared the info among themselves and discuss it quite often.
 You can use books to talk about the phases of the moon too if you like.
 There are some excellent books about moon.